-These General Terms and Conditions and the Final Terms do not qualify as a prospectus published in accordance with the requirements of Directive 2003/71/EC, as amended, (the "EUPD") and are not filed with or notified to a financial supervisory authority of an EEA jurisdiction.
-Therefore, the Securities under this Product Documentation may not be offered or sold in EEA jurisdictions other than (a) in minimum denominations of, or total consideration per investor of at least, EUR 100,000 (or equivalent in other currencies); or (b) only to Qualified Investors (as defined in the EUPD); and/or (c) (aggregated for all distributors) to less than 150 natural or legal persons that are not Qualified Investors (as defined in the EUPD) per EEA jurisdiction.
+These General Terms and Conditions and the Final Terms do not qualify as a prospectus published in accordance with the requirements of Regulation (EU) 2017/1129, as may be amended or replaced from time to time, (the "EUPR") and are not filed with or notified to a financial supervisory authority of an EEA jurisdiction.
+Therefore, the Securities under this Product Documentation may not be offered or sold in EEA jurisdictions other than (a) in minimum denominations of, or total consideration per investor of at least, EUR 100,000 (or equivalent in other currencies); or (b) only to Qualified Investors (as defined in the EUPR); and/or (c) (aggregated for all distributors) to less than 150 natural or legal persons that are not Qualified Investors (as defined in the EUPR) per EEA jurisdiction.
 Furthermore, the Securities under this Product Documentation have not been, and will not be, registered under the U.S. Securities Act of 1933, as amended, and are subject to U.S. tax law requirements.
 Trading in the Securities has not been approved by the U.S. Commodity Futures Trading Commission under the U.S. Commodity Exchange Act of 1936, as amended or by the U.S. Securities Exchange Commission.
 The Notes may not be offered, sold or delivered, at any time, within the United States or to, or for the account or benefit of, U.S. persons.
 The Notes are also subject to U.S. tax law requirements and may not be offered, sold or delivered within the United States or its possessions or to a U.S. person.